Typical Sicilian products: the definitive guide on Sicilus!

 A. Presentation of Sicilus and its specialization in typical Sicilian products

-Sicilus stands out for its dedication to the selection and promotion of the best typical Sicilian products.
-The passion for enhancing and producing these local excellences drives every choice and activity of the company.
+Sicilus stands out for its dedication to selecting and promoting the finest traditional Sicilian products.
+A passion for promoting and producing these local delicacies guides every decision and activity of the company.

 II.
 Categories of typical products